netguru/mobile-security-checklist/README.md

 Which should make it easier to decide, if app need such requirement and how to apply it.

+# Why did we decide to create a Mobile Security Checklist?

+TODO:

 # Table of contents

 ## Checklists